jvitors23/movies-api/README.md

 In order to interact and get data from the external data provider, a Python client was generated using [openapi-python-client](https://github.com/openapi-generators/openapi-python-client) library.
-This lib generates a modern Python clients from OpenAPI specifications.
+This lib generates a modern Python client from OpenAPI specification.

 ## Technologies